Classic Splendours Aboard the Royal Scotsman

-Disembark in Garve to visit Glen Ord Distillery, which is one of the oldest distilleries in Scotland, founded in 1838.
+Disembark in Garve to visit Glen Ord Distillery, founded in 1838 and among the oldest distilleries in Scotland.
 Situated on the edge of the Black Isle, west of Inverness, Glen Ord continues to malt its own barley and practice centuries-old long fermentation and slow distillation methods.
 Enjoy a tour of the distillery and a private tasting and nosing session.

 Rejoin the train in Inverness in time for lunch.
 You then disembark in Carrbridge for an afternoon visit to Ballindalloch Castle.
 Located in the heart of the Speyside whisky region, Ballindalloch enjoys a majestic setting, surrounded by hills with the Spey and Avon rivers running through the grounds.
 The romantic baronial castle, known as the 'Pearl of the North', is the much-loved family home of the Macpherson-Grants, with treasures including a fine collection of 17th-century Spanish paintings, a sumptuous dining room, splendid vaulted hallway and impressive library.

 Return to the train at Boat of Garten on the private Strathspey Railway.
-After an informal dinner, make your way to the Observation Car, where our entertaining Highlander paints a colourful picture of Scottish heroes and gives a dramatic insight into Highland life through the centuries.
+After an informal dinner, make your way to the Observation Car, where local musicians are waiting to entertain you.

 Boat of Garten to Dundee

 After breakfast, travel the short distance by coach to Rothiemurchus Estate in the heart of the Cairngorms National Park.
 Rothiemurchus Forest is one of the largest and most important remnants of the native Caledonian pine forest, which used to cover most of Scotland.
-Choose from a number of activities including fishing, clay pigeon shooting and an estate tour.
-Afterwards you are warmly welcomed by your hosts in the hunting lodge, where, over refreshments, you can learn about the fascinating history of the estate that has been in the same family for over 400 years.
+Choose from a number of activities, including fishing, clay pigeon shooting and an estate tour.
+Afterwards, your hosts warmly welcome you for refreshments in the hunting lodge.
+Learn about the fascinating history of the estate, which has been in the same family for over 400 years.

-Return to the train in Kingussie and relax over a leisurely lunch on the journey south through Blair Atholl and Pitlochry to Dunkeld.
-Here you disembark for a private tour of Glamis Castle and its beautiful gardens.
+Return to the train in Kingussie and savour a leisurely lunch as you journey south through Blair Atholl and Pitlochry.
+On reaching Dunkeld, disembark for a private tour of Glamis Castle and its beautiful gardens.
 Seat of the Earl of Strathmore and Kinghorne, Glamis was the childhood home of the late HM Queen Elizabeth, The Queen Mother.
 The multi-turreted, fairytale castle houses many treasures, including rich tapestries, furniture and priceless works of art.
 Steeped in legend and myth, its dramatic history embraces alleged murderers, monsters and gamblers, stories of whom may be revealed during an illuminating tour.
 Outside, stunning parkland beckons, including an Italian Garden, nature trail, pinetum and four-acre walled garden.